demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-vulnerability-list
 ***
 Fetch a list of vulnerabilities.
 This is analogous to the Vulnerable Software view on the AMP for Endpoints Console.
 The list can be filtered to show only the vulnerable programs detected for a specific time range.
-Provide a list of computers on which the vulnerability has been observed with given SHA-256.
+Provide a list of computers on which the vulnerability has been observed with a given SHA-256.
 The list item contains a summary of information on the vulnerability, including: application name and version, SHA-256 value for the executable file, connectors on which the vulnerable application was observed and the most recent CVSS score.
-IMPORTANT: computers key returns information about the last 1000 Connectors on which the vulnerable application was observed.
+IMPORTANT: The computer's key returns information about the last 1000 connectors on which the vulnerable application was observed.

 #### Base Command